Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 • Initial installation can be more challenging than other competing products

-Open Source sFlow Collectors and analyzers can be very useful if your looking to save some money on software and licensing fee's and need some customizable software at your disposal.
+Open Source sFlow Collectors and analyzers can be very useful if you are looking to save some money on software and licensing fees and need some customizable software at your disposal.

 Several of the above tools primarily act as front-ends or add functionality to other existing open-source or command-line focused programs, which is not at all uncommon when you start getting into specific needs like sFlow/NetFlow monitoring, but whatever the case it's lucky that we have options like these to make our lives a lot easier.